YehiaMedhat000/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles: lists the files of the current working directory in long format.

 4-listmorefiles: lists the files and hidden files in the current working directory using long format.

+5-listfilesdigitonly: lists the files and hidden files in the current working directory usign long format with numeric digits.